GlizzyChief/SillyTavern-1.8.4-fix/README.md

 # SillyTavern-1.8.4-fix

-This is a patched version of SillyTavern 1.8.4 which adds support for Poe and FlowGPT using Puppeteer.
+This is a patched version of SillyTavern 1.8.4 which adds support for Poe, FlowGPT, VelloAI and Mistral using Puppeteer.
 It can be used the same way as SillyTavern 1.8.4.
 Just input your p-b cookie (and p-lat cookie optionally), the path to chromium on your device and have a blast!

 If you want to use it with the latest version of SillyTavern, please check out [The amazing work done by LegendPoet](https://github.com/LegendPoet/SillyTavern-fix)

-# Instructions

-IMPORTANT!!!
+## IMPORTANT!!!
 Poe has introduced a new cookie 'p-lat' the lack of which often breaks authentication.
 If you're having issues with connecting, please try adding both p-b and p-lat cookie in the format: p-b|p-lat and connecting.
 It's important to separate them only with a single | character.

 Before moving further, please disable "Try to open links in app" in Poe settings (poe.com/settings).
 Alternatively, just conect 2 times in a row.
 This must be done only once for each account.

 If you want to use multiple cookies for bypassing 100 message limit, please write them separated by a comma in connection settings, i.e. where you'd input your cookie usually.

+# Instructions

 ## Android